dingotiles/dingo-postgresql-release/images/README.md

 alias _docker="docker --host unix://${docker_sock}"
 ```

-If standard `docker --host`, say via docker-machine, then:
+If default `docker` or configured via environment variables, say via [docker-toolbox](https://www.docker.com/products/docker-toolbox) (using `docker-machine`), then:

 ```
 docker_sock=/var/run/docker.sock
 alias _docker="docker"
 ```

+NOTE: `$docker_sock` is the path inside the VM running docker; it does not represent how you will be talking to `docker` yourself.
+It is used by the `registrator` to self-inspect.

 ### PostgreSQL version